Krasnystaw

 The town is famous for its beer festival called Chmielaki (chmiel means hop), and for its dairy products like yogurt and kefir.
-Krasnystaw is near the border with Ukraine.
 The river Wieprz flows through Krasnystaw.

 History

 Krasnystaw received its town charter from King Władysław II Jagiełło, who signed the document in Kraków, on 1 March 1394.
 The new town was located in the location of previously existing village of Szczekarzew, and in 1490 – 1826, was property of the Bishops of Chełm, and the seat of a starosta.
 Due to convenient location along merchant route from Lublin to Lwów, it prospered in the 16th century.

 The period known as Swedish wars (1655–1660) brought destruction of both the town and the Krasnystaw Castle.
-Following the third partition of Poland, Krasnystaw was in 1795 annexed by the Habsburg Empire, but since 1815 until 1916, it was part of Russian-controlled Congress Poland.
-During the January Uprising the town and its area saw heavy fighting between Polish rebels and Russian troops.
+The 4th Polish National Cavalry Brigade was stationed in Krasnystaw in 1790.
+Following the Third Partition of Poland, Krasnystaw was in 1795 annexed by the Habsburg Empire.
+After the Polish victory in the Austro-Polish War of 1809, it was part of the short-lived Polish Duchy of Warsaw, and after its dissolution in 1815, until 1916, it was part of Russian-controlled Congress Poland.
+During the January Uprising, the town and its area saw heavy fighting between Polish rebels and Russian troops.

 In 1916, Krasnystaw received rail connection, and in 1919, already in the Second Polish Republic, the town became seat of a county.

 On 18–19 September 1939, during the Invasion of Poland, Polish troops of the 39th Infantry Division fought here with advancing Wehrmacht units.
 During World War II, numerous units of the Home Army and others operated in the area.
 The Germans blamed Jews for the resistance, and hanged seven.
 They then placed 40 Jews on the German front lines.
 About one third were killed.
 During the first months of their occupation, the Germans murdered both Christian and Jewish Poles.

 In 1940, the Germans established a Jewish ghetto in the poorest part of town.
 Over the next few years, Jews from other communities were moved to the ghetto, others moved out of it to other camps and ghettos.
 Finally, in May 1942, it became a transit ghetto where Jews were brought on their way to Majdanek or to the Sobibor extermination camp, where all were immediately murdered.
 Later in 1942, some of the remaining Krasnystaw Jews were sent to the Belzec extermination camp.
 Only a handful of Krasnystaw's Jewish population of about 2500 survived.

-In 1943, a local German prison was raided, and 300 inmates were released, in spring 1944, several German trains were destroyed.
+In 1943, a local German prison was raided, and 300 inmates were released.
+In spring 1944, several German trains were destroyed.
 After the war, anti-Communist units operated here until 1950.

+From 1975 to 1998, it was administratively part of the Chełm Voivodeship.